A simple quantum dot: numerical and variational solutions: Finite Differences

 Diagonalization of the sparse matrix $\bar{L}$ gives numerical approximations to the eigenvalues $\epsilon\equiv E/E_{\rm t}$ and eigenvector solutions of \cref{SE_no_V} for particular choices of $L$ and $a$; the density of internal grid points is then increased until the numerical results converge to a desired precision.
 As Table~\ref{finitegs} in Appendix~\ref{finteappendix} shows, in the limit $L/a\rightarrow\infty$, this yields a ground state energy of $\epsilon=0.660$, in agreement with the other methods outlined in this paper.

-This method yields good results with minimal effort; however the convergence rate with mesh size is slow, and the flexibility is not as good as the previous method.
-The calculated energies approach the most accurate ground state energy provided with the mode-matching method, to be described in Section~\ref{modematching}.
-Similarly, the wave functions are very accurate; we do not provide a separate plot as it is indistinguishable from that presented in Sec.~\ref{matrixmechanics}.
-Small discrepancies with the matrix mechanics result exist because here $V_0 \rightarrow \infty$, and so no leakage of the wave function outside of the troughs can occur, whereas with finite $V_0$ some leakage occurs.
-This will be further explored in Sec.~\ref{modematching}.
+The finite-difference method yields good results with minimal effort; however the convergence rate with mesh size is slow, and the flexibility is not as good as the previous method.
+For example, solving the problem with finite $V_0$ is not straightforward, and it is difficult to implement on geometries with rounded edges or with non-right angles.
+The calculated energies approach the most accurate ground state energy provided with the mode-matching method (see Section~\ref{modematching}).
+Similarly, the wave functions are very accurate; we do not provide a separate 2D plot as it is indistinguishable from that presented in Section~\ref{matrixmechanics}.
+Small discrepancies with the matrix mechanics result exist because here $V_0 \rightarrow \infty$, and so no leakage of the wave function outside of the troughs can occur.
+This will be further explored in Section~\ref{modematching}.